AlexanderTyan/docker_demo/README.md

 # Quick Setup

+`git clone` this repo locally.

-In Linux CLI, `cd` to this repo's directory and do:
+Then, in Linux CLI, `cd` to this repo's directory and do:
 ```bash
 docker build -t docker_quarto_image .
 ```